xiangzhang1015/Adversarial-Variational-Semi-supervised-Learning/README.md

 There only three python files while the AVAE.py is the main file and others are the definition of related functions.

-All the datasets used in this paper are pretty large (ranging from 50-400 M) which are diffilut to upload to github.
+All the datasets used in this paper are pretty large which are diffilut to upload to github.
 Fortunately, the datasets are public available and our paper basically used the raw data, so please access the original data in the following links.

 PAMAP2: http://archive.ics.uci.edu/ml/datasets/pamap2+physical+activity+monitoring